MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 ### Method 1: Deploy a newer system and migrate the workload

  Create an Azure VM that runs a supported version of the operating system, and then migrate the workload.
-To do this, you will use Windows Server migration tools.
-For instructions to migrate Windows Server roles and features, see the following Microsoft Ignite topic:
+To do so, you will use Windows Server migration tools.
+For instructions to migrate Windows Server roles and features, see the following article:

 [Install, use, and remove Windows Server migration tools](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj134202(v=ws.11)?redirectedfrom=MSDN)